diegommagno/rocketseat/events/boracodar.dev/07-bloco-de-carnaval/README.md

 <h1 align="center"> Carnival Blocks </h1>

 <p align="center">
-Page to check Carnival related activites. <br/>
+The Carnival website is a web page that features a search function for finding carnival blocks. <br/>
 </p>

 <p align="center">